More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 Why is it worth buying tickets online instead of at the ticket office?

-What's more, buying in advance guarantees you a fixed price and the possibility of managing tickets for all members of your group, including children, without waiting until the last minute.
+In addition, buying in advance guarantees you a fixed price and the possibility of managing tickets for all members of your group, including children, without waiting until the last minute.

 Opening hours of the Verona Arena